jtoolsidas/4610A/README.md

 # 4610A
-4610A 2022-2023 season final code
+4610A 2021-24 season final code

-This code is the code that won 4610A the Design Award in 2023 and that our team used during states.
+The code labeled 21323 is the code that won 4610A the Design Award in 2023 and that the team used during 2023 states.
+The states 2024 code is the code used in the 2024 states